 Make sure you regularly clean your cabin

 No matter how well your spray-booth may perform, you will almost always experience some overspray collecting on the floor of your spray booth as well as the walls.
 When this overspray becomes airborne, it can settle on your paint job which will compromise the overall quality of the finish.

 You can use vacuums to clean away dust and fibres (just be careful that the vacuum you’re using is safe for use in hazardous environments!).
 To get rid of stubborn paint on floors and walls, you should use solvent-based materials that will break the paint particles down.
 Ensure that your ventilation is turned on when you use such materials.

 Overspray, as mentioned in the previous section, can get everywhere and will endanger the quality of your finish.
 It also gathers on the components of your spray booth system, from paint guns to your lighting.
 The big risk here is that the particles will become caked, flake off and eventually end up ruining your paint job.
 This is why you need to keep an eye out for this – your components are just as important as your spray booth itself.

 Ultimately, make sure you replace your filters regularly

 The ultimate solution is to replace your filters when they need to be replaced.
 It’s easy, especially with our new PolyMat EX which you can read about here.
-To view our full range of spray-booth filters, click here.
+You can view our full range of spray-booth filters here.

 Remember that there’s so much to benefit from when you get an AGM Services spray booth service and maintenance contract, so be sure to take a look.